Mind Body Soul Food

 Over the summer I admired the hydrangeas, specifically the pink ones, which are rare and not too common.
 Many people don't realize that the color that is give to the hydrangea flower comes from the Ph in the soil.

-While admiring many dresses at an estate sale (mind you this woman's house was chocked full of old dresses), this folk dress caught my eye and my attention.
-The exact origins is unknown, but most likely a mid-century dress that comes from a Latin or South American country.
 The hand embroidery work is amazing and the dress inspired me to think of a more native recipe.
 Corn was a significant food that nourished countless native tribes throughout the Americas.
 Still to this day, scientists do not know how corn was created, but the natives believe there is spiritual significance of the creation of corn.

 The natives were wise, earth people.
 They gave praise and thanks to the earth, but understood agriculture on a deeper level.
 The natives had a planting technique where they would grow corn, beans and squash crops close to each other.